mhausenblas/usn-app/README.md

 You can have a look at some more queries used in the demo user interface on the [respective Wiki page](https://github.com/mhausenblas/usn-app/wiki/Serving-Layer).

 Oh.
 And when you're done, don't forget to shut down HBase (again, from HBase home):

 	$ ./bin/stop-hbase.sh

+The Hive service can simply be stopped by hitting `CTRL+C`.

+You're now done with generating the necessary layers for the USN app and can start using it.
+I'll show you how in the next section.

 ## Usage